simp/pupmod-simp-sssd/README.md

 ##### `description`:
   a brief description of this section of the config file.
   * Valid Options: Optional[String]
-  * Default value: undef
+  * Default Value: undef

 ##### `debug_level`:
   level of verbosity of debug of this section of the config file.
   * Valid Options: Optional[Sssd::Debuglevel]
-  * Default value: undef
+  * Default Value: undef

 ##### `debug_timestamps`:
   determines if the log file for this section of the config file will use timestamps
   * Valid Options: Boolean
-  * Default value: true
+  * Default Value: true

 ##### `debug_microseconds`:
   determines if the log file will use microseconds in timestamps
   * Valid Options: Boolean
-  * Default value: false
+  * Default Value: false

 ##### `sudo_timed`:
   Whether or not to evaluate the sudoNotBefore and sudoNotAfter attributes that implement time-dependent sudoers entries.
   * Valid Options: Boolean
   * Default Value: false

 ## Defined Type Variables